Only $99.95 for Simple or $149.95 for Joint Divorce ApplicationStart Eligibility Now

 Divorce i.T. prepares two kinds of Divorce Application (Uncontested):

 ►Simple Divorce – a request for a divorce made by one spouse claiming divorce only with no other claims (e.g. no claims for custody, access, support, etc); OR,

 ►Joint Divorce – a request for a divorce made by both spouses claiming divorce together (both spouses must complete and sign the documents).

 An Uncontested Divorce is when both spouses agree to a divorce.
 If one spouse disagrees to the divorce than it is contested

 A Simple Divorce is started by one spouse only.
-One spouse only signs the Application.
-You are required to serve (give notice) the Application on your spouse.
-A Simple Divorce is intended to be uncontested but in some cases, the other spouse is not agreeable to the divorce or may make additional claims in the divorce proceeding.
+Only one spouse signs the Divorce Application.
+You are required to serve (give notice) the Divorce Application on your spouse.
+A Simple Divorce is intended to be uncontested but in some cases, the other spouse is NOT agreeable to the divorce or may make additional claims in the divorce proceeding.
 A Simple Divorce is a claim for divorce only (with no other claims such as support, custody, access, etc).
 If your spouse makes additional claims and serves (gives notice) you with an Answer than your Simple Divorce is no longer Simple or Uncontested.
-Note: When starting an Application by way of Simple Divorce, ensure that your spouse is agreeable to the divorce and that all Family Law matters have been settled.
+Note: When starting a Divorce Application by way of Simple Divorce, ensure that your spouse is agreeable to the divorce and that all Family Law matters have been settled.

 What are the requirements for a Simple or a Joint Divorce in Ontario?

-To get a Simple or Joint Divorce (Uncontested) in Ontario, you must meet certain criteria.
+To get a Simple or Joint Divorce (Uncontested) in Ontario, you must meet the criteria below.